 Each trust takes turns to host the collaborative which brings together a multidisciplinary group of healthcare professionals to explore the principles of maintaining patient safety in an ED environment and consider how emergency departments can work together throughout the region.

 The initial meeting took place in Oxford in September 2017 and the second in Reading in March 2018.
 The third took place in Milton Keynes on 6 September 2018.
-The next one is on 8 March 2019.
+The fourth meeting was on 8 March 2019.
 More details here.

 Maintaining a safe environment for patients within the emergency department is challenging in the face of increasing demand, an ageing population with increasingly complex needs and a shortage of inpatient beds.
 An increased reliance on locums and non-specialist staff means that it is crucial that every effort is made to reduce variation in the standard of care offered to patients.